bucketco/bucket-javascript-sdk/packages/browser-sdk/README.md

 - `reflag-prompt-${userId}`: store the last automated feedback prompt message ID received to avoid repeating surveys
 - `reflag-token-${userId}`: caching a token used to connect to Reflag's live messaging infrastructure that is used to deliver automated feedback surveys in real time.

-## Upgrading to 3.0 from 2.x

-Breaking changes:

-- `client.onFeaturesUpdated()` is now replaced by [event listeners](#event-listeners)
-- Arguments to the `ReflagClient` constructor which were previously under `flagOptions` are now supplied directly in the root.

 ## TypeScript

 Types are bundled together with the library and exposed automatically when importing through a package manager.